 When low blood pressure occurs daily, pressure socks can be worn because hypotension can occur due to accumulation of blood in the legs.
 In addition, when orthostatic hypotension occurs due to rest in bed, one should sit for 2 minutes in bed before getting up.

-Low blood pressure symptoms in pregnancy
+Low blood pressure symptoms during pregnancy

 Low blood pressure is common in early pregnancy.
 However it can cause great discomfort for the woman and put the baby at risk due to the symptoms which are usually: